honey-buggy/chess-elo-guesser/README.md

 - Games were filtered to only include "Rated Blitz" games with more than 10 half-moves.
 - Games were then placed into groups of interval 100 based on the average Elo of both players (400–499, 500–599, ..., 3000–3099).
 - The final training dataset included 2,451,672 games, selected using stratified random sampling.
-The sampling was balanced so that the largest group contributed no more than four times as many games as the smallest group.
+I selected at most 100,000 games per group so that in the end each group was balanced so that ratio between the amount in the largest group and the smallest group was about 100:31.

 ### Labels